Powerlearnproject/se-day1-assignment-delexy4life/README.md

 4. Testing
 5. Deployment
 6. Maintenance

+Further explanation of the phases are;
-1. Requirements: Discovering and defining what users need and what the system must do.
+1. Requirements: It involves discovering and defining what users need and what the system must do.
-2. Design: Envisioning and outlining the software's overall structure and user experience.
+2. Design: It involves envisioning and outlining the software's overall structure and user experience.
-3. Implementation: Bringing the design to life by writing code and constructing the software.
+3. Implementation: It involves bringing the design to life by writing code and constructing the software.
-4. Testing: Verifying that the software works correctly, is reliable, and meets user needs.
+4. Testing: It involves verifying that the software works correctly, is reliable, and meets user needs.
-5. Deployment: Launching the software for users or customers to access and use.
+5. Deployment: It involves launching the software for users or customers to access and use.
-6. Maintenance: Continuously improving, updating, and supporting the software to ensure it remains effective and efficient.
+6. Maintenance:It involves continuously improving, updating, and supporting the software to ensure it remains effective and efficient.